-To assemble this manual, we have gathered input from a broad range of actors in the WPS Community.
+To that end, we have developed this Message Guide to help guide our friends and allies in strategies for better implementing WPS priorities as they conduct outreach.
+To assemble this manual, we have collated input from throughout the WPS Community.
 Our assessments are by no means exhaustive, but we are confident that the broader trends are reflective of the community's objectives.

 We have developed this guide with the intent of providing a road map for government, academic institutions, think tanks, media, and private sector partners to support the objectives of WPS.
 Involving women at all levels is not only a human right, but it leads to better security outcomes across all issues.
-Gender equality is no longer a "nice to have"--it is a necessity.
+We share that objective and we welcome you into the conversation in making 2020 a major milestone for women, for human security, and for peace.